 Associate Professor Luke Wolfenden

-Associate Professor Wolfenden is an NHMRC Fellow at the University of Newcastle.
+Associate Professor Wolfenden is an NHMRC Fellow at the University of Newcastle and a member of the Prevention Centre’s Leadership Executive.
 His research seeks to reduce the burden of chronic disease in the community.

 Over the past five years his work has focused on trialling interventions to reduce modifiable chronic disease risks in the community; and trialling dissemination and implementation strategies to increase the adoption of evidence-based chronic disease prevention practices by organisations in the community.
 Associate Professor Wolfenden’s research addresses primary modifiable risks, including obesity, diet, physical inactivity, alcohol and tobacco use.

 - Community managed organisations: a potential role in addressing the chronic disease burden among people with mental illness

 - Methods and metrics for moving from best practice prevention to implementation and scale up

 - The effectiveness of strategies to scale the implementation of community chronic disease interventions

 - Barriers to, and strategies for, evaluating complex interventions